Club: Getafe CF | Opening: 1998 | Capacity: 17,500 seats

 Coliseum Alfonso Pérez replaced Getafe’s old Estadio Las Margaritas, which had become too small after the club celebrated several successes in the 1980s and early 1990s.

-Coliseum Alfonso Pérez opened on the 30th of August 1998 with a match between Getafe and Tavares (0-1), though the official opening was held a few days later, on the 2nd of September, with a three-team tournament between Borussia Dortmund, Feyenoord, and Atlético de Madrid.
+Coliseum Alfonso Perez opened on 30 August 1998 with a match between Getafe and Tavares (0-1), though the official opening was held a few days later, on the 2nd of September, with a three-team tournament between Borussia Dortmund, Feyenoord, and Atlético de Madrid.

-The stadium was initially slightly smaller, but got expanded after Getafe promoted to the Primera División in 2004.
+The stadium was initially slightly smaller, but got expanded after Getafe promoted to La Liga in 2004.
 At the same time, a new roof got installed on top of the main stand.

 Getafe’s fans, however, have never really warmed up to the stadium that is considered cold and impersonal.
 The club has therefore already been investigating building a complete new stadium, though the financial crisis seems to have shelved any plans for the moment.

-It can be potentially quicker to take a cercanía commuter train to the stadium.
-Board a train toward Parla at either Sol or Atocha cercanía station, and get off at station Las Margaritas Universidad.
+However, from Madrid it is much quicker to take a Cercanía commuter train to the stadium.
+Board a train toward Parla at, for example, Sol, Atocha, or Chamartin cercanía station, and get off at station Las Margaritas Universidad.
 The ride takes 15 to 20 minutes and from Las Margaritas it is a further 15 minutes walking to the stadium.

-From southern Madrid one can also catch bus 443 (from Plaza Elíptica) or 448 (from Legazpi).
+From southern Madrid you can also catch bus 443 (from Plaza Elíptica) or 448 (from Legazpi).

 Address: Avenida Teresa de Calcuta S/N, 28903 Getafe

-Tickets for Getafe games can be bought online via Entradas.com, or at the club offices at Coliseum Alfonso Pérez.
+Tickets for Getafe games can be bought online, or at the club offices at Coliseum Alfonso Pérez.

 Tickets can also be bought on the gate on the day of the match.
 The ticket windows (taquillas) are open until half-time.
 Getafe hardly ever sell out a match.